jiinjeong/CSVolunteer/README.md

             * It tells the computer that the file contains HTML code so that the browser knows to open it as a webpage.
         * To open and edit and exisiting document, select "Open."
         * To open an existing folder before opening its documents, select "Open Folder."
+          * Then, to open a document, click on its name in Bracket's navigation menu (on the left).
+        * Once you have opened a document, its name will appear under "Working Files" in the navigation menu (on the left).
+You can easily switch between these working files by clicking on their names.
       * To view a live preview of your webpage, click the lightening bolt (in the top right).
-        * Note: At this point, your webpage will be plain white because we have not added any code yet.
+        * (Note: At this point, your webpage will be plain white because we have not added any code yet.)
         * When the live preview is active, the lightening bolt is golden.
 When it is not active, the lightening bolt is gray.
-      * When you are finished editing, save the file again by selecting "File" and then "Save," or by pressing `Ctrl` or `Cmd` + S.
+      * When you are finished editing, save the file again by selecting "File" and then "Save," or by pressing "Ctrl" or "Cmd" + "S".
         * A file with unsaved changes will have a small dot to the left of its name on Brackets's navigation menu (on the left).
   * Repl
     * Repl is an online editor that can be used to code in many languages, including HTML and CSS.